mathmanu/caffe-jacinto/INSTALL.md

   (2) There may be symbol errors related to protobuf.
 Uninstalling system probuf library and installing anaconda protobuf package solved the issue in our case. <br>
  -- sudo apt remove libprorobuf-dev <br>
  -- conda install protobuf
+ (3) If using CUDA 10, the following error may occur. cmake error: CUDA_cublas_device_LIBRARY (ADVANCED) This is due to an issue with cmake.
+Using cmake version >= 3.12.2 solves this issue.
+If anaconda has been installed recently, a recent version of cmake will be there in the anaconda bin directory and you can use it.

 6. Appendix: Caffe's original instructions
  * See http://caffe.berkeleyvision.org/installation.html for the latest
 installation instructions.